sunnyrabiussunny/nam_desh_ful_fol/README.md

 ## 📝 License

-MIT — free to use, share, modify.
+MIT — free to use, share.

 ---

-*Made with ❤️ by Sunny Rabius Sunny*
+*Made by Sunny Rabius Sunny*